DiliniKB/SMILE-Codes/README.md

 ### Done ✓

-- [x] Create giftee, donor, organization accounts
-- [x] Switch between giftee, donor, organization accounts
 - [x] Create funds and posts
 - [x] List funds and posts

 ## Notes

-- insert admin accounts to the database manually
+- insert admin accounts to the database manually (privileges = 1)